 Ai Weiwei, a Chinese artist and activist, unveiled the ‘Arch’, a cage-like artwork, one of the artist’s most renowned pieces, in Stockholm, Sweden, along with the Brilliant Minds Foundation.
 The first of a new sequence of public cultural exhibits which Brilliant Minds had also engaged in facilitating in Stockholm over the upcoming five years, and it is situated at the exterior entrance of the National Museum.
 The 12-meter-tall stainless-steel construction has silhouettes of two individuals clutching each other in the centre, appearing to burst through the steel bars of the cage.
-The artwork was intended to represent refugee experiences and is considered a hymn to freedom.
+This Arch Installation was intended to represent refugee experiences and is considered a hymn to freedom.
 The sculpture stands on the Blasienholmen peninsula in Stockholm’s archipelago, near the National Museum.
 The artwork was last exhibited in New York in 2017 as a portion of the “Good Fences, Make Good Neighbors” display beneath the arch of the Washington Square Monument.
 When the sculpture was initially presented, it focused on racism and the worldwide refugee crisis created by regional instability, according to the artist.
 Since then, the artwork has evolved into new connotations as new crises and conflicts emerge, such as the pandemic’s collective isolation and susceptibility, and, most recently, the war between Russia and Ukraine.

 Ai Weiwei, a prolific artist as well as social activist, has been a strong advocate of human rights as well as a critic of China’s fast economic progress.
 Ai received recognition in 2010 for his exhibit of 100 million hand-painted ceramic “sunflower seeds” made by 1,600 Chinese artists at Tate Modern in London.
 While his work has earned international acclaim, the usually controversial and subversive aspects of his work have resulted in different types of persecution from Chinese authorities.
 Ai Weiwei was detained in 2011 at Beijing’s Capital International Airport for “economic offences.”
 He was detained and imprisoned without prosecution for 81 days, prompting worldwide outrage.
 His passport was taken away, and he was imprisoned in China until 2015.
 The artist presently resides in Portugal and is the featured artist for Passages Insolites, a public art tour in Québec, Canada, this year.